Q. I have several credit cards that I never use, and they have no annual fee. Should I cancel them so I don’t have to worry about ID theft?

 You may also want to keep the cards with the highest limits open, he said.

 And if you’re considering applying for a loan, you may want to wait before closing down any accounts, Papetti said.

 As for your concerns about identity theft, Papetti said you’re correct in thinking that the more open credit cards you have floating around, the more exposure you have to identity theft.

 “While this is a small risk, it does exist, however it can be managed by subscribing to one of the many credit monitoring and protection services,” he said.

 Detweiler also reminds you that consumers have certain liability protections for fraudulent charges on credit cards.

 “It can be a hassle to deal with fraud,” she said.
 “One option with these accounts is to see if you can set up online alerts to notify you if there is activity on the account.”

 And don’t forget to check your credit report, which you can do for free once a year at AnnualCreditReport.com.
-You can also see a free credit report summary, updated monthly, at Credit.com.
+You can also see a free credit report summary, updated every 14 days, at Credit.com.